bevyengine/bevy/_release-content/release-notes/pccm.md

 pull_requests: [22582]
 ---

+*TODO: Add a before/after screenshot from the `pccm` example showing reflections with and without parallax correction.*

 Bevy previously didn't ever apply parallax correction to cubemaps, so reflections were rendered as though the environment were infinitely far away.
 This is often acceptable for outdoor scenes in which the environment is very distant, but for indoor scenes and dense environments this is undesirable.
 The standard solution for this problem is parallax correction, in which each reflection probe is augmented with a bounding box, and a raytrace is performed against the bounding box in order to determine the proper direction for sampling the cubemap.

 This commit implements parallax correction in Bevy for light probes in an opt-out manner.
 (You may add the `NoParallaxCorrection` component to a `LightProbe` with an `EnvironmentMapLight` in order to opt out of it.)
 The bounding box used for parallax correction is assumed to be identical to the bounding box of the influence of the reflection probe itself.
 This is a reasonable default and matches what Blender does; it's what you want when you have, for example, a cubemap that captures the interior of a rectangular room.